kumagai-group/pydefect/docs_rst/tutorial.rst

       2   0.6111   0.6111   0.1667 .m

-To add the interstitial site at e.g., 0.75  0.75  0.75, we use the :code:`interstitial` (= :code:`i`) sub-command like
+To add the interstitial site at *e. g.*, 0.75  0.75  0.75, we use the :code:`interstitial` (= :code:`i`) sub-command like

 ::

     pydefect ai -s supercell_info.json -p ../unitcell/structure_opt/POSCAR -c 0.75 0.75 0.75

-:code:`supercell_info.json` is then updated, which includes the information related to the interstitial sites.
+:code:`supercell_info.json` is then updated, which includes the information of the interstitial sites.

 ::

+    ...
     -- interstitials
     #1
     Fractional coordinates: 0.3750000  0.3750000  0.3750000